Boneless Pork Roast Deluxe Dinner

 Your last prep step is the easiest one… the potatoes.

-If your red skin potatoes are about 2” in diameter, you may want to cut them in half, or in quarters.
+If your red skin potatoes are about 2” in diameter, you may want to cut them in half or in quarters.
 If they are about 1” in diameter, you can roast them whole.
+Toss your potatoes in a bit of oil, then season with salt, pepper, and any complementary seasonings that you prefer.
+Garlic, thyme, rosemary, and marjoram are common favorites.

 Place your seasoned potatoes in a third roasting pan and you’re ready to roast them when the time comes.

+OK, our prep work is done and we’re ready to get the roasting started.
 Start by placing your pork roast in the oven first, and here’s how the rest of your timing is going to work…

-The pork roast will take approximately 1:45 hours to cook depending on what level of doneness you prefer for a sliced pork dinner, and, of course, its size.
+The pork roast will take approximately 1 hour and 45 minutes to cook, depending on what level of doneness you prefer for a sliced pork dinner and, of course, its size.

-The one I am showing in this demonstration was 4 ½ pounds, and it was roasted to 160 F, and took exactly 1:45 minutes to roast.
+The one I am showing in this demonstration was 4 ½ pounds; it was roasted to 160°F and took exactly 1 hour and 45 minutes to roast.

-Of course, a larger roast, cooked to a greater degree of doneness, will take just a bit longer.
+Of course, a larger roast cooked to a greater degree of doneness will take just a bit longer.

-Using a meat thermometer as your guide, the internal doneness a pork roast done to medium is approximately 150 degrees, medium well 160 degrees, and well done 175 / 185 F.
+Using a meat thermometer as your guide, the internal doneness for a pork roast done to medium is approximately 150°F, medium-well is 160°F, and well-done is 175–185°F. I cooked mine to medium-well.
+That will be a good guide for you.

-After 45 more minutes has elapsed, (1 hour and 45 minutes since you initially placed your pork roast into the oven), your roast should temp to about 160 F, and you can remove it from the oven and allow it to rest for 15 minutes.
+After 45 more minutes have elapsed (one hour and 45 minutes since you initially placed your pork roast into the oven), your roast should be at a temperature of about 160°F. You can remove it from the oven and allow it to rest for 15 minutes.
+After removing the roast, the potatoes should be lightly browned and tender.
+You can remove them from the oven as well.

 If cooked correctly, the strands should still have some firm texture and should not be mushy.